Nicklason/node-config/README.md

         throw err;
     }

-    // Adds foo to the config
+    // Adds foo to the config with the value bar, returns previous value console.log(config.set('foo', 'bar'));
-    config.set('foo', 'bar');
+    // -> undefined

     console.log(config.get('foo'));
     // -> bar

+    // Removes the key from the config, returns the value of it console.log(config.del('foo'));
+    // -> bar

-    // bar is not defined, foo is the default value console.log(config.get('bar', 'foo'));
+    // bar is undefined, foo is the default value console.log(config.get('bar', 'foo'));
     // -> foo

+    // Clears the config
+    config.data = {};
 });

 // Wait some time before exiting